-- 2. General description and benefits of the project and why it is needed. - 3.
+- a.
+If yes, please provide the title of the project, and the page number it appeared on, as it shows in the table in the back of House Report 118-584. - b.
+NOTE: If you submitted this project in a different account in the THUD bill or another bill in FY25-and it later appeared in the THUD bill-please conform your request to match the bill and account where the project ended up.
+For example, if you submitted a project under the Consolidated Rail Infrastructure and Safety Improvements (CRISI) account, and after technical review it was funded in the Port Infrastructure Development Program (PIDP) account, please submit it through PIDP this year. - 3.
 Is the project at a small port, as described under 46 USC 54301(b)? - 4.
-Is the project in a rural area, as described under 46 USC 54301(a)(12) an area that is outside of a Census-designated urbanized area? - 5.
+Is the project in a rural area, as described under 46 USC 54301(a)(12) an area that is outside of a census-designated urbanized area? - 5.
 If the request is for a phase of a larger project, describe all other phases and how this request relates to the entire project. - 6.
-Has the recipient engaged in discussions with the Maritime Administration and received assurances that the project is eligible under applicable statutes? - 7.
-Please provide a history of any federal funding already received or approved for the project. - 8.
+Has the recipient engaged in discussions with the local port authority and received assurances that the project is eligible under applicable statutes? - 7.
+Provide a history of any federal funding already received or approved for the project. - 8.
 Does the project have other public (state, local) and/or private funds committed to meet match or cost-share requirements?
 If so, what is the source and amount of those funds?

-For more information about the Port account, see full Committee quidance.
+For more information about the Port account, see full Committee guidance.